 or the public limited company.

-However, this company type along with all other legal entities that are available under the Greek law
+However, this company type along with all other legal entities that are available under the Greek law, are liable to taxation.

 What is the tax regime applicable to a holding company in Greece?

 , in accordance with the tax laws applicable in this country.